Animation Software & Examples

 The Deep by PES

 Adam Pesapane (aka PES) is an American director and stop motion animator who uses man-made objects to portray sea creatures in "The Deep".
-As part of Showtime Network's "Short Stories" series, he shot the video to look like an imaginary nature documentary.
-Using simple objects and some background music, your students can create equally interesting… learn more
+As part of Showtime Network's… learn more

 resource URL thumbnail